OSURoboticsClub/Rover_2019_2020/software/ros_packages/rover_arm_moveit_config/README.md

 ### 3. LaunchIt!

 #### 3.1 Run the demo
-To run the demo for the rover arm through RViz using MoveIt!:
+To run the demo for the rover arm through RViz using MoveIt!, re-open your terminal and enter the following command:
 ```
 roslaunch rover_arm_moveit_config demo.launch
 ```